 Mutual Respect is one of our core values and key to our school rules and it is deeply embedded in all that we do at the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 Our children also value the importance of respecting God’s world.
 The core value of respect at St Laurence’s underpins our work every day both in and out of the classroom.

 Tolerance of those with different faiths and beliefs and for those without faith

 Our core value of respect ensures tolerance of those who have different faiths and beliefs.
 St Laurence’s enhances pupils’ understanding of different faiths and beliefs through religious education studies following the Blackburn Diocese scheme; PSHCE work, visits to places of worship, welcoming visitors of other faiths, respecting the different faiths and beliefs of our own members of staff and enjoying in-depth study during themed weeks.
 Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.

 Prevent for Schools

-Click to access the prevent for schools website and see information and resources about the Government’s “Prevent” initiative in education.
+Click here to access the Prevent for Schools website and see information and resources about the Government’s “Prevent” initiative in education.